 Closed and therefore somewhat warm mountain basin with a South - Southwestern exposition.
 A play field for our Burgundy grape varieties.
 Profound, loamy chalk-marl soil, which is called “Opok” in that region.
 The highest point lays on 490 m above sea level and works best for wines full of finesse which are destined for a long life.

 Situated on a plateau on about 330 m overlooking the village of Ehrenhausen.
-Ried “Ottenberg”, based on sandy and coral limestone, produces herbal and profound wines.
+Single vineyard Ottenberg, based on calcareous sand and limestone soil, produces an urban and puristic style of Welschriesling.

 A vineyard facing South-Southeast, on 340 - 470 m above sea level, that is characterized by especially fertile “Opok” limestone.
 The combination of those factors produce unique wines of profound minerality.